 Because you don’t need to fork out a ton of cash to get into the USDA Home Loan Program it has gotten VERY popular over the last few years… and it’s our understanding that Johnston County, NC is one of the HIGHEST Counties in the Country when it comes to people who buy a house using the USDA Rural Development Loan!

 Student loans come in two classes: deferred and not deferred.
-And one thing to keep in mind when looking at the USDA Loan Program is that it does treat student loans differently than the other loan programs available.
+And one thing to keep in mind when looking at the USDA Home Loan Program is that it does treat student loans differently than the other mortgage programs.
 At first glance you would intuitively think that a deferred student loan would not be considered in qualifying for your new home loan.

 The rule changed slightly with the publication of Administrative Notice 4543.